danielrusso/firefox-proton-supercharger/README.md

 Requires Firefox 119+ (has not tested with ESR) with Proton interface.

-Please Note: This adjustment works better with the "Light" theme, but is also compatible with "Dark" and "Alpenglow" themes.
+Please Note: This adjustment works best with the "Light" theme, but is also compatible with "Dark" and "Alpenglow" themes.
 Not tested for compatibility with any other Mozilla or third party themes.

-This has only been tested on Mac OS Monterey.
+This has only been tested on Mac OS Sonoma.
 Additional testing for Windows will follow at a later date.
 Use this file at your own risk.

 ### Installation
 1. Enter `about:config` into your Firefox URL bar and follow the instructions in the disclaimer.